 Understanding how stars are born and die, and what they are made of, will help explain life on Earth – and its possible existence elsewhere.
 Creating new telescopes and technologies will give momentum to astrophysics.
 Analyzing subatomic particles and developing next-generation detectors will help reveal the quantum world and unveil dark matter.
 The ULTRASAT satellite will alert astronomers worldwide to supernovas, black holes, collisions, and other events in real time, transforming what we know about our complex and marvelous universe.

+Frontiers of the Universe.
+Environmental sustainability.
 Brain and neural science.
 Artificial intelligence.
-Frontiers of the Universe.
-The Weizmann Institute of Science’s three flagship projects are moving these crucial areas of research into the future, forging new paths through creativity, collaboration, and cutting-edge technology.
+The Weizmann Institute of Science’s four flagship projects are moving these crucial areas of research into the future, forging new paths through creativity, collaboration, and cutting-edge technology.

 Please join us as we enter an exciting new era of discovery!
-Your support will help Weizmann scientists make the next generation of breakthroughs … for the benefit of humanity.
+Make a donation to support the next generation of Weizmann breakthroughs … for the benefit of humanity.